 Job satisfaction is at a record low.
 A recent survey by the Chartered Institute of Personnel and Development (CIPD) has shown that employee morale is being hit by the twin pressures of cost-saving measures and job insecurity.
 As many as a third of those questioned said they would like to move jobs, but are worried that they would not be able to secure another position.

 Unhappy workers are bad for your business.
 As a business owner you must find ways to raise and maintain staff morale, in order to ensure a happy and productive workforce.
+So how can you improve your employees' morale and satisfaction?
+Here are our top tips.

 A key problem in many organisations is the perception of a disconnect between management and staff lower down the chain.
 If you are to keep your employees happy, it is vital that you listen to their concerns and ideas – and, where possible, act upon them.